ypereirareis/vagrant-elasticsearch-cluster/README.md

 CLUSTER_COUNT=3 vagrant up
 ```

-Providing the `CLUSTER_COUNT` variable is only required when your first start the cluster.
+Providing the `CLUSTER_COUNT` variable is only required when you first start the cluster.
 Vagrant will save/cache this value so you can run other commands without repeating yourself.

 The names of the VMs will follow the following pattern: `vm[0-9]+`.